yashpal-gupta2929/chatbot-ml/README.md

 # Machine Learning Chatbot

-A simple chatbot built using Python and TensorFlow.
+A simple intent-based chatbot built using Python and TensorFlow.
-It uses intent classification to respond to user messages.
+It classifies user messages and responds accordingly using a trained neural network.

 ## Features
-- Intent-based chatbot
+- Intent classification chatbot
-- Neural network using TensorFlow
+- Built using TensorFlow and Keras
 - Tokenization and label encoding
 - Command-line chat interface

+## Tech Stack
+- Python
+- TensorFlow
+- Scikit-learn
+- Numpy

 ## Installation